 Regular activities and facilities proposed for public use will add significantly to the range of facilities available for use by the local community.
 For example, opening of the ballroom for functions and corporate events is likely to attract interest from across Sydney to this iconic venue within its attractive setting.
 Use of established stables and grounds for regular equestrian events and availability of sports fields for sporting training and outdoor recreation will supplement existing areas of active open space and recreation for the benefit of local and potentially district sporting groups and clubs.
-It would also be expected to encourage more active lifestyles and greater levels of participation in sporting activities, with demonstrated health benefits for the community.
+Opportunities for use of the Great Hall, sports fields and environmental conservation lands by the local school are being explored.
+The proposal would be expected to encourage more active lifestyles and greater levels of participation in sporting activities, with demonstrated health benefits for the community.
+Aboriginal training and employment opportunities in conservation and the environment are also being pursued.

-Major / signature events will be subject to individual DA applications, but would further support community access to the site, understanding of its heritage values and participation in community events.
-Participation in events and activities will also encourage social interaction and help build community networks, which are important factors in helping to integrate residents into a new community and supporting mental health.
+Medium, large and major events will be subject to detailed conditions of consent to address issues such as traffic management and other operational matters.
+These major and signature events offer further opportunities for community access to the site and participation in community events, which will encourage a wider awareness of the estate's history and heritage values.
+Participation in events and activities will also encourage social interaction and help build community networks, which are important factors in helping to integrate residents into a new community and supporting a sense of belonging.